xuanzhou1/xuanzhou-academic/content/en/post/Essay-reference-community/index.md

 ![Web of Science categories of the queried publications](001.jpg)

-**Fig. 1 Web of Science categories of the queried publications.**
+**Fig. 1 Web of Science Categories of the Queried Publications.**

-Fig. 1 revealed a diverse range of disciplines in the community, with mechanical engineering being the most dominant, followed by the materials science multidisciplinary, civil engineering, and mechanics.
+Fig. 1 revealed a diverse range of disciplines in the community, with mechanical engineering being the most dominant, followed by the material science - multidisciplinary, civil engineering, and mechanics.
 The aerospace engineering only ranks 13, which implies that it is relatively small compared to the previous disciplines.
 This finding highlights the fact that structural integrity and health monitoring issues apply to a wide range of engineering structures and are closely related to materials and mechanics, hence lending high credibility to this result.
 In light of these results, it is clear that I need to broaden my focus beyond the traditional disciplines to gain a comprehensive understanding of the field, by which I can explore new avenues of research and engage in interdisciplinary collaborations that could lead to significant breakthroughs.

 ### Countries/Regions Distribution

 ![Countries/regions of the queried publications](002.jpg)

-**Fig. 2 Countries/regions of the queried publications.**
+**Fig. 2 Top 20 Countries/Regions of the Queried Publications.**

 The analysis of the countries/regions where my research community is located shown in Fig. 2 revealed that the United States and China are the dominant players, with other countries such as the United Kingdom, Germany, and Italy lagging behind.
 It is worth noting that if we consider the major countries within the EU and aggregate their research output, the scale is comparable to that of China and the US.
 These findings suggest that current research in this field is still characterized by a three-legged situation, which is positively correlated with the economic status and degree of industrial development of these countries.
 In other words, the countries that have a higher degree of economic and industrial development tend to have a more substantial research output in the engineering field.